A dedicated sixth form college in Palma

 Jill: Our aim is not only to help students achieve their academic aims but to guide them to university or their chosen career path and give them the tools to become well-rounded individuals.
 Palma College treats students as individuals and all our policies are based on respect, first for yourself, then people around you and the environment.
 Palma College is not for everyone and when we interview prospective students we make sure that they not only have the academic ability to study the two year A level course but are open to being part of a community, happy to be in small classes and are willing taking part in our enrichment programme

 Ali: Presently we are delivering International A Levels in the following subjects: Art and Design, Biology, Business Studies, Chemistry, English Literature, ICT, French, German, Mathematics, Physics, Psychology, Theatre and Drama, and Spanish.
 We are looking towards offering some vocational courses in the near future for students who have a particular interest in, for example, computer skills.

-Jill: Our core qualifications are the International GCE A Levels, but we also offer preparation for IETS and sometime support with IGCSE and the extra entrance examinations for America and Spain.
+Jill: Our core qualifications are the International GCE A-Levels, but we also offer preparation for IETS and sometimes support with IGCSE and the extra entrance examinations for America and Spain.
 We also offer support to those with Special Educational Needs.

 How is a pupil’s day typically structured?

-Jill: The college hours are from 9am till 5pm but when they have free periods they can go into Palma or stay in College to study.
-In reality the average student does not have many free periods and love being in the College in their free times.
+Jill: The college hours are from 9 am till 5 pm but when they have free periods they can go into Palma or stay in College to study.
+In reality, the average student does not have many free periods and love being in College in their free time.
 They will normally study 3-4 A level subjects spread over the week, plus attending the enrichment programme.